 - Exercise regularly.

-- Wear support hose but avoid any leg wear that is too tight or constraining.
+- Wear support hose.
+Avoid socks or knee-highs that are too tight or constraining.

 Pregnancy Leg Cramps